nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 The sensor data is collected using Bluetooth® Low Energy.
 Therefore, this sample acts as a gateway between the Bluetooth LE and the LTE connections to nRF Cloud.

-Overview
-*********

-The sample connects using Bluetooth LE to a Thingy:52 running the factory pre-loaded application.
-When the connection is established, it starts collecting data from two sensors:

-* The flip state of the Thingy:52
-* The simulated GNSS position data

-The sample aggregates the data from both sensors in memory.
-You can then trigger an alarm that sends the aggregated data over LTE to `nRF Cloud`_ by flipping the Thingy:52, which causes a change in the flip state to ``UPSIDE_DOWN``.

 Requirements
 ************